 If you suffer from sensitive skin arising from chronic conditions like psoriasis, lupus or eczema you will know that living with your condition is difficult.
-Managing the pain, itchiness and inflammation of your skin requires ongoing management as it could flare up at any moment.
+Managing the pain, itchiness, and inflammation of your skin requires ongoing management as it could flare up at any moment.

-All is not lost as there are a number of fabrics that can help alleviate skin irritation caused by contact with clothing.
+There are a number of fabrics that can help alleviate skin irritation caused by contact with clothing.

 Cotton and bamboo are particularly well suited for a number of reasons.
-First and foremost, these fabrics can be very soft which help reduce aggravating areas of the body thatare already irritated or inflamed.
-Cotton and Bamboo regulate your body temperature naturally so you will not feel too cold or too hot in different climates.
+First and foremost, these fabrics can be very soft which helps reduce aggravating areas of the body that are already irritated or inflamed.
+Cotton and bamboo regulate your body temperature naturally so you will not feel too cold or too hot in different climates.
 We find these fabrics work particularly well in hot weather as there is nothing worse than your body overheating when it comes to irritated skin.
-Silk andsuperfine merino wool are also spoken about positively by those looking for a fabric well suited to sensitive skin.
+Silk and superfine merino wool are also spoken about positively by those looking for a fabric well suited to sensitive skin.

 As a general rule, fabrics to be avoided include synthetic fabrics such as polyester or nylon.
-However, some natural fabrics like wool are also too scratchy on the skin, so it is not strictly speaking natural fibres only that can work for people with skin conditions.
+However, some natural fabrics like wool are also too scratchy on the skin, so it is not strictly speaking natural fibers only that can work for people with skin conditions.

 The Solbari Team